ministryofjustice/moj-frontend/docs/components/add-another/_choosing_layout.md

 The stacked (or vertical) layout is the default for this component.
 It can be used to collect information:

-- from up to 4 fields
+- from a small number of fields
 - using a wider range of components than the inline layout, for example with the [GOV.UK date input](https://design-system.service.gov.uk/components/date-input/) and [GOV.UK radios](https://design-system.service.gov.uk/components/radios/)

 View [how to use the stacked layout](/components/add-another/#stacked-layout-tab).